 In EN 55032 / CISPR 32 they have included validation of 5m radiated emissions test sites.
 EMC Bayswater’s test site can accommodate 5m measurements, the 5m measuring distance is a great compromise between a 10m and a 3m measurement.
 It allows larger turntable sizes and thus larger products to be tested whilst maintaining the compact chamber size.

-A 3m measuring distance for radiated emissions test site is valid for the majority of all products providing that the product under test is physically less than 3m diameter (EMC Bayswater’s iOATS NSA has a 3m diameter) or 1.2m in diameter (for standards that reference EN 55011 / CISPR 11) and less than 1.5m in height above the GRP.
+A 3m measuring distance for radiated emissions test site is valid for the majority of all products.
+The product under test and measuring antenna dimensions should be considered by the testing laboratory carefully.
+EMC Bayswater’s Normalize Site Attenuation (NSA) has a 3m diameter/volume.
+Products tested to EN 55011 or CISPR 11 referenced standards should have a maximum diameter of a 1.2m and be less than 1.5m in height above the GRP in order to issue an accredited test report when tested at 3m.
 The antenna should be selected for the measurement should illuminate the product, thus various different antennas may be required.
-In addition to this certain specific antenna requirements may apply for particular product standards and example would be EN 60945.
+In addition to this certain specific antenna, requirements may apply for particular product standards and example would be EN 60945.

-If your product is a large product i.e. larger than 3m or 1.2m diameter (depending upon the EMC product standard or referenced standard) or is very tall we can advise you and recommend the best solution.
-This could be either a 5m iOATS measurement at EMC Bayswater or through either a laboratory referral of sub-contracting.
+If your product is a large product or is very tall we can advise you and recommend the best solution at the quoting stage.
+The actual limiting factors governing each test site and associated equipment is complex, we have determined our maximum site EUT dimensions and will advise accordingly.
+This could be either a 3m or 5m iOATS measurement at EMC Bayswater or through either a laboratory referral or sub-contracting for testing on a 10m iOATS or OATS.
 If needed we can make all the arrangements for the testing on a 10m measurement test site on your behalf.

 If you like some further reading and more information, here is a very useful article from the interference Technology: Radiated Emission Measurements at 1/3/5/10/30 Meters.